 Students compete to represent their school in a battle rap science bowl competition.

-"In hip hop, the kids are doing everything that you want them to be doing in school and in school they're completely disengaged.
-And, we know, as an educator, I know that if a young person is engaged in a contest that's going on in a classroom, than they're more likely to be more successful in the content," Dr. Emdin says.
+"In hip hop, the kids are doing everything that you want them to be doing in school and in school, they're completely disengaged.
+And, we know, as an educator, I know that if a young person is engaged in a contest that's going on in a classroom, then they're more likely to be more successful in the content," Dr. Emdin says.

 Ware believes it's vastly enhanced her ability to connect with her students and makes teaching more fulfilling for her.